discretize/discretize-guides/builds/revenant/power-renegade/index.md

 3. **Know skill costs:** Often times, you will want to know the energy costs of your skills before certain phases.
 For example, <Skill name="Orders from Above"/>, <Skill name="Darkrazors Daring"/> and <Skill name="Icerazor's Ire"/> are often used in conjunction with a weapon skill like <Skill name="Eternity's Requiem"/> before legend swapping in a few boss phases.
 This is a total cost of 75 energy minimum to execute.

+#### <Uncategorized name="kallasfervor" size="big"/>
+<Uncategorized name="kallasfervor"/> gives 2% strike damage, 2% condition damage and 2% life-steal damage per stack, for a maximum of 5 stacks.
+Stacks are obtained every time you critically strike a foe.
+Using <Skill name="Eternity's Requiem"/> or <Skill name="Chilling Isolation"/> is an easy way to reach 5 stacks.

+#### Important Traits
+1. <Trait name="Brutal Momentum"/>: Increased damage if endurance is full.
+Dodging will lose this trait and also lose crit cap.
+If dodging is necessary, cast <Skill name="Unrelenting Assault"/> or <Skill name="Imperial Guard"/>.

+2. <Trait name="Unsuspecting strikes"/>: Increases your DPS in the first 20% of the fight so ensure a clean opener (see above for rotation)

+3. <Trait name="Swift Termination"/>: Increases your DPS in the last 50% of the fight.
+Try to use burst skills in this window, but not worth overly delaying skills.

+4. <Trait name="Charged Mists"/>: When legend swapping, try to go below 10 energy to proc this trait, resulting in 75 energy on the next legend.
+This allows for more burst skills to be cast.

 </GridItem>

 <GridItem sm="4">